 Written by Krisztina Binder, graphics: Giulio Sabbati,

-In addition to exploiting the untapped potential of bilateral trade, the agreement is also of strategic importance, conveying a strong message of the parties’ commitment to promoting a free and fair trading system based on rules, and to reject trade protectionism.
+In addition to exploiting the untapped potential of bilateral trade and strengthening the EU’s economic presence in the Asia-Pacific region, the EPA, together with the Strategic Partnership Agreement (SPA), will provide a platform for stronger relations between the EU and Japan.
+The agreement also conveys a strong message on the parties’ commitment to promoting a free and fair trading system and to rejecting trade protectionism.

 |Economic Partnership Agreement between the European Union and its Member States, of the one part, and Japan, of the other part|

 - February 2019: ‘Bilateral trade deal with Japan – largest to date for EU‘